 Copies of minutes and any other related Credentialing Committee meeting materials will not be allowed to be removed from meetings of peer review committees and Credentialing staff will shred extra sets of information from such meetings.
-Electronic data and/or information are password protected and Molina Staff is instructed not to divulge passwords to their coworkers.
+Electronic data and/or information are password protected and Molina Staff is instructed not to divulge passwords to their co-workers.

-N. Providers' Rights during the Credentialing Process
+L. Practitioners Rights during the Credentialing Process